-Hoodia gordonii is a succulent plant found in Africa that's been over-harvested and is now protected.
-There is a substance in hoodia that apparently triggers the hypothalamus to reduce your appetite and that feeling of hunger.
-There really haven't been many studies performed with hoodia use in humans, however the San Bushmen of the Kalahari have used hoodia to ward off hunger pangs for many years.
+There is a substance in hoodia gordonii that appears to trigger the hypothalamus, which may reduce your appetite.
+There really haven't been many studies performed with hoodia use in humans, but the San Bushmen of the Kalahari have used hoodia to ward off hunger pangs for many years.

 Losing weight is still about eating fewer calories every day.
 Taking the edge off hunger may help, but you still need to make smart food choices and control your calorie intake - there's no way around that.
 Eat foods that are nutrient-dense with fewer calories such as fruits, vegetables, lean meats, poultry, fish, non-fat dairy products and whole grains.